bigsupp/stealthwatch-cloud-sample-postman/README.md

 To the right of this dropdown (in the top-right corner of Postman), click the graphic of the gear to edit the Postman environment.
 AT A MINIMUM YOU WILL WANT TO SET THE PORTAL NAME IN THE ENVIRONMENT.

 # Please set the following fields appropriately:
-Portal keys are generated in your portal, select the User icon, then "your settings", the view or if needed, generate API credentials.
+Portal keys are generated in your portal, select the User icon, then "your settings", then view or if needed, generate API credentials.

 In Postman - Type = "API Key", Key = "Authorization", Value = API Key generated from your portal.